Body Surface Area Calculator

 What is BSA?

-Body Surface Area (BSA) is simply a measurement of the surface area of your body.
-Since the body is a complex figure, making an accurate measurement of its surface is a considerable challenge.
-To address it, scientists in the early 1900s took measurements via melted paraffin and paper strips applied to their body.
+In the early 1900s scientists took measurements via melted paraffin and paper strips applied to their body.
 After removing the pieces, they were cut into regular shapes allowing accurate BSA calculation.
+From such studies we receive our understanding of the relationship between height (stature) and body weight (body mass).

 Estimating Body Surface Area (BSA)

-0.20247 x height (m)0.725 x mass (kg)0.425
+BSA = 0.20247 x height (m)0.725 x mass (kg)0.425

-0.007184 x height (cm)0.725 x mass (kg)0.425
+BSA = 0.007184 x height (cm)0.725 x mass (kg)0.425

 bsa age gender

-Mean male BSA by age table:
+Mean male BSA by age (table)

 Mean (average) BSA for males by age